Table of contents: Front towing eye ↓ Rear towing eye ↓ Towing for the purpose of starting… ↓ Towing a four-wheel drive vehicle… ↓

 - To access the towing eye, press the cover up.

-- Depress and hold the clutch pedal.
+- Press and hold the clutch pedal.

 - Turn on the ignition.

-Towing a front wheel drive vehicle with a manual transmission
+Towing a front-wheel drive vehicle with a manual transmission

-Towing a front wheel drive vehicle with an automatic transmission
+Towing a front-wheel drive vehicle with an automatic transmission

-- Control lever to position "N".
+- Move the control lever to position "N".

 - The maximum speed is 50 km/h.

-If normal towing is not possible or if it is necessary to deliver a faulty machine over a distance of more than 50 km, it will have to be transported on a special trailer.
+If normal towing is not possible or if it is necessary to deliver a faulty vehicle over a distance of more than 50 km, it will have to be transported on a special trailer.

 Towing a four-wheel drive vehicle with a manual transmission